Membership Geeks

 This does make PMPro a somewhat tricky plugin to review.
 Some of the add-ons are truly innovative and enable functionality no other plugin or platform can offer; however it's hard to heap too much praise on those sorts of additions (many of which are only available for the paid version) when there are still gaping holes in the basics.

-In fairness, the team at PMPro have been continuously making improvements over the years – and the release of the 3.0 version is a big step forward both for merging optional features into the core plugin as well as making structural changes that lay the groundwork for even bigger future improvements.
+In fairness, the team at PMPro have been continuously making improvements over the years – and since the release of the 3.0 version a couple of years ago have been steadily merging optional features into the core plugin as well as making structural changes that lay the groundwork for even bigger future improvements.

-However some of these niggling omissions have been present since we first reviewed the plugin back in 2016.
-So it's frustrating to see the same gaps 8 years on.
+However some of these niggling issues have been present since we first reviewed the plugin back in 2016.
+So it's frustrating to see the same gaps a decade later.

 Also worth mentioning is the fact that Paid Memberships Pro is, possibly, the only top tier membership plugin that also has its own WordPress theme too.
 While not exclusively limited to PMPro, their ‘Memberlite' theme is designed with their own plugin in mind and as such includes styles for pricing tables, account pages and other features.
 While we won't linger too much on the theme since the focus of this review is the membership plugin, it's definitely a feather in the cap of PMPro that, once again, helps them stand out from other solutions.